 For the GHEEKS:

 More talk about grain and melting points of ghee-fats.

 While each body is different, and the health of the liver and the gallbladder come into play when talking about the digestion of fats and cholesterol, in general, the answer is no. For most, the benefits of ghee are great, and evidence shows that pure ghee supplemented diets (absent vegetable oils such as canola), have positive effects on the heart.
 The studies below support the Ayurvedic assertion that ghee is protective for the body in multiple ways.

 13. I bought my ghee from Amazon and it was leaking, what do I do?

 We use FBA fulfillment, so Amazon is responsible for the condition of the jars when they arrive to you.
-If anything is damaged in transit, due to inappropriate packing, Amazon will replace or refund your jar with no questions asked.
-We do everything we can on our side to prevent this and will ALWAYS guarantee your purchase, whether that be replacement or refund.
-If your ghee arrived damaged and you prefer to have us handle your return personally, we are super happy to do so.
-You can always contact us at firstname.lastname@example.org
+If anything is damaged in transit, due to inappropriate packing, Amazon will replace or refund your jar.
+We do everything we can on our side to prevent this.
+If Amazon fails to honor your refund, contact us right away so we can make this right for you.

 14. Do I need to refrigerate my ghee?

 The short answer is no. Ghee is very stable, and when kept at room temp range, out of the sun, it remains good for at least a year, if not 2 years from opening.
 We recommend 6 months from opening, because human behavior dictates that you may accidentally contaminate your ghee with a drop of water, or little kid fingers dipping into jars, so use basic common sense, keep your ghee clean and dry, and it will serve you well throughout your jar!
 KEEP GHEE OUT OF DIRECT SUNLIGHT (which will turn it white and rancid)